Please note:

 With so many children, dog walkers, and bikes on our streets, 20 mph is plenty in 'Sconset!

-"20 is Plenty in 'Sconset" bumper stickers are available from the Civic Association at no charge at all our member meetings.
-You can also request one by sending an email to sconsetcivic@gmail.com.
+"20 is Plenty" stickers are available from the Civic Association at our member meetings.
+Members can also request one by sending an email to sconsetcivic@gmail.com.

-Complaints about obstacles in the public way are to be made to the Department of Public Works.
+Complaints: Obstacles in the public way should be reported to the Department of Public Works.
 Call DPW at (508) 228-7244 or report via this online form.

 Powered by Wild Apricot Membership Software